jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_alarm_cfg_alarms.md

 ---

 All alarms in Spotlight, including Diagnostic Server and operational alarms, can be configured.

+{% include tip.html content="Before you change the alarm configurations you may like to backup the current configurations.
+You can do this by backing up the \Agent\Conf folder in the Spotlight Diagnostic Server installation folder." %}

 The kinds of configuration include:

 *  Disable an alarm
 *  Set an alarm to require acknowledgment